josephrey2/josephrey2.github.io/README.md

             <h2 class="section-title">A family-led team<br />built on <em style="font-style:italic;color:var(--blue);">trust</em>.</h2>

             <div class="about-body">
-              <p><strong>Universe Mechanical &amp; Air Conditioning Inc.</strong> was founded on a simple belief: projects run smoother when the mechanical team thinks like a builder and acts like an owner.</p>
+              <p><strong>Universe Services</strong> was founded on a simple belief: projects run smoother when the mechanical team thinks like a builder and acts like an owner.</p>
               <p>Based in Hialeah Gardens, we serve Miami's core neighborhoods, surrounding suburbs, and Broward's south corridor.
 Our work ranges from service and repairs on occupied homes to full system replacements and maintenance programs for property managers and associations.</p>
               <p>We bring structure to every job — clear communication, clean work, and support long after the last visit.
 The result is systems that perform the way they were designed, and clients who know exactly who to call.</p>
             </div>